saki-lang/saki-lang.github.io/docs/Terms/05-sum.md

 SumTypeTerm     ::= Term ‘|’ Term
 ```

-This means that a value of type `A | B` can be either a value of type `A` or a value of type `B`.
+This means that a value of type $(A \mid B)$ can be either a value of type $A$ or a value of type $B$.
 The sum type is closed and disjoint, meaning the value must belong to one of the specified types and not both simultaneously.
 This is distinct from intersection types where values must belong to all specified types.

 ## Typing Rules for Sum Types